Xiaoming Huo

 About

-Xiaoming Huo is an A. Russell Chandler III Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech and Associate Director for Research in the Institute for Data Science and Engineering (IDEaS).
+Xiaoming Huo is an A. Russell Chandler III Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
+He also serves as the Associate Director for Research in the Institute for Data Engineering and Science.
+He served as a Program Director at the National Science Foundation (NSF) from 2013 to 2015.
+He received his Ph.D. in Statistics from Stanford University.
+He is a Fellow of the American Statistical Association (ASA).

-Dr. Huo's research interests include statistical theory, statistical computing, and issues related to data analytics.
+Dr. Huo's research interests include statistical theory, statistical computing, and data analytics.
 He has made numerous contributions on topics such as sparse representation, wavelets, and statistical problems in detectability.
 His papers appeared in top journals, and some of them are highly cited.
-He is a senior member of IEEE since May 2004.
+He is a senior member of IEEE.
 He was a Fellow of IPAM in September 2004.
 He won the Georgia Tech Sigma Xi Young Faculty Award in 2005.
-His work has led to an interview by Emerging Research Fronts in June 2006 in the field of Mathematics -- every two months, one paper is selected.

 Awards and Honors